starkbank/sdk-clojure/README.md

 You can also request payments that must pass through a specific cost center approval flow to be executed.
 In certain structures, this allows double checks for cash-outs and also gives time to load your account with the required amount before the payments take place.
 The approvals can be granted at our website and must be performed according to the rules specified in the cost center.

-**Note**: The value of the center\_id parameter can be consulted by logging into our website and going to the desired cost center page.
+**Note**: The value of the center-id parameter can be consulted by logging into our website and going to the desired cost center page.

 ```clojure